cytmike/cytmike.github.io/_posts/2019-09-17-time_series_modeling.markdown

 The problem with ARIMA model is its slow speed.
 It takes several minutes to process all 25 inputs.

+The following are the top 10 zip codes sorted by percentage of price increase.

 ```
 0	30238	102900.0	184913.202615	79.701849	GA	Jonesboro	Atlanta
 1	28208	113400.0	201593.664970	77.772191	NC	Charlotte	Charlotte